arangodb/arangodb/Documentation/Books/Manual/Foxx/Reference/Configuration.md

 Foxx configuration
 ==================

-Foxx services can define configuration parameters to make them more re-usable.
+Foxx services can define configuration parameters [in the service manifest](Manifest.md) to make them more re-usable.

 The `configuration` object maps names to configuration parameters: